 As part of the DFR programme, drones are deployed remotely and fly autonomously to the exact geographical coordinates on the GPS system that have been flagged out by public safety alerts.
 The drones are deployed autonomously in response to alerts, including searches for missing people, and incidents of robberies or theft.
 Notably, the drones are also deployed in response to alerts triggered by the ShotSpotter gunshot detection system, which uses a network of acoustic sensors placed around key nodes in urban areas to detect the sound of gunfire.
-Through triangulation, the presence and location of potential gunshots is alerted to the police, along with other key information such as the number of shots fired, and the time of incident.
-ShotSpotter has been used by the NYPD since 2015.
+Through triangulation, the presence and

-In recent years, the deployment of drones as first responders represented significant has modern development in policing, leveraging advanced technology to enhance emergency response capabilities.
+In recent years, the deployment of drones as first responders represented significant has а modern development in policing, leveraging advanced technology to enhance emergency response capabilities.
 By utilizing drones equipped to respond to precise GPS coordinates where critical emergencies have taken place, law enforcement agencies can rapidly respond to emergency situations, often in a matter of minutes.
 Furthermore, first responders can have real-time access to high-definition drone video feeds directly on their mobile devices, allowing for situational assessment without endangering the lives of law enforcement officers.
-Some of these drones are even equipped with advanced features such as vision and thermal imaging, significantly enhance the ability to locate missing persons or criminal suspects in various operational scenarios.
+Some of these drones are even equipped with advanced features such as night vision and thermal imaging, which significantly enhance the ability to locate missing persons or criminal suspects in various operational scenarios.